G.E.T. Guidebook

 SEGMENT OVERVIEW

 The Continental Divide atop the remote Black Range is less prominent in this segment, more forested, and provides for easier passage in comparison to the early miles of Segment 24.
 However, because terrain features are somewhat nondescript, in spite of their continued ridge-and-canyon complexity, it can sometimes be difficult to ascertain one's bearings here.
 This would not be much of a concern if the CDT were well defined and clearly marked.
 Alas, in the first 4 miles or so of this segment, the CDT is not always that.
 In fact, the trail can be rather confusing to follow in places, particularly as there is more than one route marked as the CDT: a former route that tends to hug the physical Divide more closely, marked with i-blazes and occasional wooden CDT markers on trees, as well as a newer route signed with the more familiar, blue-and-black metal CDT markers on trees.
-Trail maintenance in 2009 (tread improvement, blowdown removal) has helped somewhat, while the following guidebook description aims to further minimize any head scratching here.
+Trail maintenance in recent years (tread improvement, cairning, blowdown removal) has helped somewhat, while the following guidebook description aims to further minimize any head-scratching here.

 ROUTE DETAILS